Diabetes mellitus, or diabetes, is a disease that is, unfortunately, becoming more well-known.

 Type 1 diabetes

 Type 1 diabetes is an autoimmune disease and isn’t as prevalent as type 2.
-Type 1 diabetes affects about 2-5% of the world’s population and about 1 in 300 American adults before the age of 18.
+Diabetes type 1 affects about 2-5% of the world’s population and about 1 in 300 American adults before the age of 18.
 Type 1 usually occurs before age 18, which is why it’s also referred to as juvenile diabetes.

 The risk factors for type 1 diabetes aren’t as well-understood as the other types of diabetes because it’s very different from the other types.
 Risk factors for developing type 1 diabetes include: